rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 ![Example of a trajectory visualization](flight.webm){ width=400px }

 In addition, any `scala.Stream[A]` can be transformed into a `Source0` node using `EmitterStream[A]` with `A` being the type of the `Stream`.
-This is how `Clock` are implemented, as an infinite scala stream of Time.
+This is how `Clock` is implemented, as an infinite scala stream of Time.

 ## Batch

-A batch is a node that process its input in "batch" mode.
-All the other nodes process their input in "stream" mode.
-By "stream" mode, it is meant that the node process the input one-by-one, as soon as it arrives.
-On the other hand, the "batch" mode means that the node process the incoming packets once they are all arrived, once and for all.
-This is the case for most sink (it makes more sense for a plot to build it once all the data is arrived).
-Batches are essential to the spatial integration: the nodes that simulate a spatial application can only run and treat all the data at once.
-Indeed, Running a spatial application involve running the spatial compiler in the background and compiling the full meta-program, including all meta-constant values.
+A batch is a node that processes its inputs in "batch" mode.
+All the other nodes process their inputs in "stream" mode.
+By "stream" mode, it is meant that the node processes the inputs one-by-one, as soon as they arrive.
+On the other hand, the "batch" mode means that the node processes the incoming packets once they have all arrived, once and for all.
+This is the case for most sinks (for example, it makes more sense for a plot to build it once all the data is arrived).

+Spatial is a language described in part IV and developed to write high-level hardware design of accelerators.
+A spatial application can be integrated into scala-flow as a transformation node using the streaming interface of Spatial.
+Spatial applications can only run during the same runtime than scala-flow using the interpreter described in Part III and originally developed for this exact purpose.
+Batches are essential to Spatial integration: the nodes that simulate a Spatial application can only run and treat all the data at once.
+Indeed, running a Spatial application involves running the Spatial compiler in the background and compiling the full meta-program, including all meta-constant values.

 ## Scheduler

 Scheduling is the core mechanism of scala-flow.
-Scheduling ensures that packets gets emitted by the sending nodes and received by the recipient nodes at the "right time".
+Scheduling ensures that packets get emitted by the sending nodes and received by the recipient nodes at the "right time".
 Since scala-flow is a simulation tool, the "scala-flow time" does not correspond at all to the real time.
 Scheduling emits the packets as fast as it can.
 Therefore, since time is an arbitrary component of the packet, the only constraint that scheduling must satisfy is emitting the packets from all nodes in the right order.

 Scheduling is achieved by one or many Schedulers.
-Schedulers are essentially priority queue of actions.
-The priorities is the timestamp plus the accumulated delay of the packets.
+Schedulers are essentially priority queues of actions.
+The priority is the timestamp plus the accumulated delay of the packet.
 The actions are side-effect functions that emit packets to the right node by the intermediary of channels.
 Every node has a scheduler and enqueue action to it every time the `broadcast` method is called.
 The scheduler are propagated through the graph through two rules:

 - Every `Source0` has for `Scheduler` the "main scheduler" available globally passed on as an implicit parameter
 - Other nodes either explicitly create their own scheduler (like the batch nodes) or use the Scheduler from their `source1` input.

-Only one scheduler execute actions at the same time.
-When a scheduler is finished, another one get started unless it was the last one.
+Only one scheduler executes actions at the same time.
+When a scheduler is finished, another one is started unless it was the last one.
 In practice, when a scheduler has no more packets to handle, there is a callback to `CloseListener` nodes and scheduler according to their `CloseListener` priority.
 Batches have their own scheduler and are also among `CloseListener` of the `Scheduler` of their source node, waiting for them to all finish.
 Batches process the accumulated packets as soon as the `CloseListener` callback is called.

 All schedulers start at time 0.
 The current time of a scheduler is the time of the last emitted packet. `Scheduler` can en-queue new actions while the scheduler is "live" but the en-queued packet can only have a time of emission greater or equal to the current time.
 In the trivial case where there is no Batch, only one scheduler is needed.

 ## Replay

 `Replay` are nodes at the frontier of two schedulers.
 They accumulate packets from the actions of the first scheduler until they receive its `CloseListener` callback.
-When received, they en-queue all the accumulated actions into the second scheduler. `Replay`s are the primary mechanism of synchronization between two `Scheduler`s.
+When received, they en-queue all the accumulated actions into the second scheduler. `Replay`s are the primary mechanisms of synchronization between two `Scheduler`s.
 A `Batch` is essentially a `Replay` with its own `Scheduler` as secondary `Scheduler`.
 However, a batch transforms the data before broadcasting instead of simply replaying it.

 **All sources of a node must share the same scheduler.
 Replays are automatically inserted to ensure that this rule is respected**